 - Open the space, which you want to set permissions for.

 - On the left-side navigation bar, click the Space tools button.

 Select Permissions, then select the Talk Permissions tab.

 You can also modify talk permissions for a specific space, form the Administration Console.
 Navigate to the Users & Security sections and select here Space Permissions.
 On the Individual Spaces list, locate the appropriate space and click the Manage Permissions link.
 Then follow the instructions below.

 - Here, you can enter users and user groups that can view talks created within the current space.

 - If you want to remove some user or user group from the restrictions list, click the Remove restriction link.
 Such a user or user group will no longer be able to view talks within the current space.

 If you want to revert modifications, click the Revert button.

-Every time you create a talk in the space with the configured talk permissions for the entire space, you can modify these default permissions while adding or editing the talk.
+Every time you create a Talk inline comment/discussion in the space with the configured talk permissions for the entire space, you can modify these default permissions while adding or editing the talk.